Chase on to sponsor the £10m Champions Cup

 The Rugby Champions’ Cup would be under the overall regulatory responsibility of the Unions of , responsible for compliance with IRB regulations, match official appointments, the disciplinary process, anti-doping and integrity.

-The Champions Cup organisation will be run by the three European leagues, responsible for competition management and , of commercial rights and financial distributions.
+The Champions Cup organisation will be run by the three European leagues, responsible for competition management and , sale of commercial rights and financial distributions.

 PETER JACKSON